khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Locked settings

 Settings can be locked by admins or group owners.
-To visualize this, disable the setting and add a lock icon with a [popover](/components/popover) to explain the nature of the restriction.
+To visualize this, disable the setting option and add a lock icon with a [popover](/components/popover) to explain the nature of the restriction.

 ![locked-setting-example.png](/img/locked-setting-example.png)